England

 3 recommendations for a better plan

-England can look easy because distances on the map seem short.
-In practice, time goes into airports, the Underground, transfers, crowds, weather and the simple fact that London is not a city for rushing.
+England can quickly look easy because distances on the map seem short.
+In practice, time goes into airports, the Underground, transfers and crowds.

-• For 3–4 days, stay almost entirely in London.
+• For 3–4 days, just for exploring London.

 • For 5–7 days, add no more than one or two day trips: Windsor, Oxford, Cambridge or Brighton.